-Broadly speaking, we are given a set of customer orders and a warehouse containing available items.
-Each customer order consists of a set of articles (possibly containing duplicates).
-We are guaranteed that there are enough items in the warehouse to satisfy all customer orders.
+Broadly speaking, the problem input consists of a set of customer orders and a set of available items within one warehouse.
+Each customer orders a set of articles, potentially containing duplicates.
+We assume without loss of generality that there are enough items in the warehouse to satisfy all customer orders.

 As mentioned before, the warehouse is divided into zones and each item in the warehouse is located in one of these zones.
-Together with the zone information, the location of a warehouse item is described by rack and aisle number.
-There could be multiple items stored at the same location (One can think of a box full of T-Shirts, for example).
-Each warehouse zone is assumed to have exactly one conveyor station (which corresponds to a depot), which is the place where warehouse workers pick up and drop off containers.
+Together with the zone information, the location of a warehouse item is described by \emph{rack} and \emph{aisle} number.
+There could be multiple items stored at the same location \nolinebreak-- one can think of a box full of T-shirts, for example.
+Each warehouse zone is assumed to have exactly one conveyor station corresponding to a depot, which is the place where warehouse workers pick up and drop off containers.
 Hence, a pick tour consists of a warehouse worker picking up a container at the conveyor station, picking all items on the picklist, and returning the full container to the conveyor station.
-The distance between two locations $x$ and $y$ is denoted by $d(x,y)$, which is only defined for two locations in the same zone.
-Additionally, there are three types of constraints that our solution should satisfy: a minimum total number of batched items, a maximum volume for articles in a picklist and a maximal number of orders in a batch.
-An overview on the input is given in Table \ref{tab:definitions}.

-The overall goal of the \problem is to choose a subset of orders $O\subseteq\orders$ and to create picklists for them, which are then picked by the warehouse workers.
-As an objective function the overall length of all picklists should be minimized.
-We now define what a picklist is.

-\begin{definition} A picklist $p=(p_1,\dots,p_{|p|})$ consists of an ordered set of warehouse items $p_i\in\warehouseItems$.
-All items of a picklist are required to belong to the same zone $z_p$.
-We define the cost of a picklist as